iCare Health Network is the Leading Provider and Operator of Long Term Care for the Justice Involved and Difficult to Place Population

 Vital Stats for 60 West

-- Overall 5-Star Rating - One of only nine nursing homes in CT with 5-Star Ratings in all four categories (98th percentile – 320 out of 15,600 nationally).
+- Recently, one of only nine nursing homes in CT with 5-Star Ratings in all four categories (98th percentile – 320 out of 15,600 nationally).

 - Over 100 resident admissions from correctional facilities since opening.